James Outman Player Props: Dodgers vs. Cubs

 James Outman At The Plate

-- Outman leads Los Angeles in total hits (18) this season while batting .290 with nine extra-base hits.
+- Outman has 22 hits, which ranks first among Los Angeles hitters this season, while batting .314 with 11 extra-base hits.

-- He ranks 47th in batting average, 25th in on base percentage, and sixth in slugging among the qualifying hitters in baseball.
+- Among the qualifying hitters in MLB play, he ranks 20th in batting average, 19th in on-base percentage, and second in slugging.

-- Outman enters this game on a four-game hitting streak.
-During his last outings, he's hitting .316 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.